BhavikPawar29/predictive-model-for-stocks/README.md

 - `randomForest.py`: Implements the Random Forest classifier.
 - `files.py`: Contains file paths for data.
 - `requirements.txt`: Lists the required Python libraries.
+- `techIndicators.py`: Includes implementations for various technical indicators used in the model.